 6. Think TCO (Total Cost of Ownership)

-There’s a lot to consider when you’re evaluating digital signage player price, but taking the time to calculate your expenses early can help you make the selection that’s best for your needs and your bottom line.
+There’s a lot to consider when you’re evaluating digital signage player price.
+Thus, take the time to calculate your expenses early to make the selection that’s best for your needs and your bottom line.